 In our situations, we were lucky, and yes, there are situations where this may contradict the honesty route.
 But for us, it didn’t.
 Uncle Seth had fought cancer for a long time and was “ready.”
 Nana was “ready.”
 We explained that they were ready, and that brought him a lot of comfort.
 If he worried that he was going to die someday we would respond, “Are you ready?”
 And he’d say, “Nope!”
 “Then it’s not something we need to worry about today.”
 For now, that seems to have stuck and is still something that Cole holds as Truth.

-Unfortunately, preparing to talk to your preschoolers about death doesn’t make the talk itself any easier, though I wish it did.
-But for us, having a plan about how to help our kids process death saved us from some additional grief.
+Unfortunately, helping your preschooler process death doesn’t make the talk itself any easier, though I wish it did.
+But for us, having a plan about how to help our kids grieve saved us from some additional grief ourselves.
 Above all, shower them with lots of love, allow them to express their grief, and try to answer their questions as best you can in a kid-friendly way.

-Like any other phase, the “teaching kids about grief” phase will pass, hopefully leaving your kids a bit stronger and a bit wiser when it does.
+Like any other phase, the “teaching kids about death” phase will pass, hopefully leaving your kids a bit stronger and a bit wiser when it does.